Adalab/modulo-2-evaluacion-final-yanirafr/README.md

 We needed to make a website for browsing tv-shows and saving them into your favourite list.

+We later did a technical interview for the evaluation in which we were asked to implement some new features on the spot.

 ### Basic structure:

 1. Button and text field for browsing tv-shows by title.